School of Language and Global Studies

 At the end of February 2019 Dr Lim had another article published on The Conversation about the breakdown in talks between North Korean leader, Kim Jong-un, and US president, Donald Trump at the Hanoi Summit, entitled ‘North Korea-US summit: what its failure means for the peninsula’s future’

 Lim, S. (2019).
 Determinants of Aid Modalities: A Case of South Korea on Triangular Cooperation and its Implication towards North Korea.
 North Korean Review, 15(1): 73-93.

-Lim, S. and S. Jung (2018).
+Jung, S. and S. Lim (2018).
 Twinning Method in Development Cooperation: A Case Study of EU-Peru and its implications for Korean Local Governments.
 The Journal of Contemporary European Studies, 36 (4). pp. 145-169.

 Lim, S. and S. Jung (2017) Development Cooperation Decentralization by Local Government: A Comparative Study of Aid Policy in the United Kingdom and Germany.
 The Journal of Contemporary European Studies, 35 (4). pp. 35-64.

 Kim, T and S. Lim (2017).
 Forging 'Soft' Accountability in Unlikely Settings: A Conceptual Analysis of Mutual Accountability in the Context of South-South Cooperation.
 Global Governance, 23(2): 183-203.

 Lim, S. (2017).
 A Pattern of the Nexus between Aid Motivations and National Interests by Aid Type: A Comparative Study of South Korea, Japan, Germany and France.
 National Strategy, 23(1): 87-105.

 Lim, S. (2014).
 Compliance with International Norms: Implementing OECD DAC Principles in South Korea.
 Globalizations, 11(6): 859-874.

 You can also follow Sojin on Academia page for more publications.